CornellCustomDev/cwd_project/README.md

 8. Remove composer.json from your new theme (no need to keep it).

+9. **⚠️ Proceed with "Drupal" steps below,** including the very important clean-up of cwd_project.

 ### Drupal
 After you create your child theme and commit it to your site repo:
 1. Go to /admin/appearance